UWrc/UWrc.github.io/docs/tools/r.md

 :::

-In a new terminal or command prompt on ***your laptop*** copy and paste the other SSH command from the SLURM output.
+In a new terminal or command prompt on ***your laptop*** copy and paste the other SSH command from the Slurm output.
 The following is an example:
 ```bash
 //highlight-next-line
 ssh -N -L 8787:n3164:47101 UWNetID@klone.hyak.uw.edu